sourcegraph/about/handbook/sales/salesforce.md

 ## Salesforce access

 Sales, marketing and finance teams have access to Salesforce.
 Access for those on other teams can be reviewed on a case-by-case basis, usually dependent on how frequently one needs to view customer communcation.
+To request access, tag @business-team in #sales.

 ## About Salesforce objects